Hedlen/Hedlen.github.io/_pages/about.md

 **Portrait Beauty**
 - Jul.
 2019 - Nov.
 2019, Algorithm Leader
-- Responsible for Portrait beauty projects.
-Adjust the face area adaptively to achieve the effect of beautifying portraits.
-As a team leader, lead team members to develop a new type of beautifying algorithm, and successfully applied to products and widely used.
+- Responsible for leading Portrait beauty projects.
+As a team leader, I led team members in developing a novel beautifying algorithm capable of adaptive face area adjustment to achieve effective portrait enhancement.
+This algorithm was successfully applied to products and widely adopted.
+-
 </div>
 </div>